We're an affiliate

 6. Something is wrong with their health.

-If your dog seems to be licking the same area repeatedly, it may be something serious.
+If your dog seems to be licking the same area repeatedly, or exposing their tongue it may be something serious.
 Reasons could be due to anxiety, sensitive or wounded skin, or an allergic reaction.

 If you witness your dog licking a specific area more frequently, it is best to reach out to your vet and properly diagnose.
 With earlier detection, immediate treatment and care can be given.

 When dogs are bored, they often lick themselves to provide enjoyment to themselves.
 Endorphins or happiness hormones are released whenever they lick themselves, making them joyful and eases off boredom.

 It is a well-known fact that cats lick themselves to clean their coat, but this is also true for dogs.
 Mother dogs would lick their puppies while still weaning to encourage growth, remove any dirt, and form bonding.